Dean's Graduate Research Fellowship

 - Summers are service-free for up to two years.
 Fellows must be registered and provide a study plan that includes courses and/or structured scholarly activity.

-This year's program retains the changes implemented last year.
-Fellows entering before Fall 2012 will follow the program described in their offer letter.
-See this year's memo to DEOs and DGSs for full details about DGRF program Requirements.
+Fellows entering before Fall 2014 will follow the program described in their offer letter.

-Nominations for the Dean’s Graduate Research Fellowship closed March 15, 2013.
+Nominations for the Dean’s Graduate Research Fellowship will close March 17, 2014.

 - Nomination guidelines